RevealBi-SqlServer/.github/profile/README.md

 ## Integrating Reveal

-Reveal is integrated into a .NET Core application through the `Program.cs` file.
-After adding the NuGet packages, dependency injection is configured to include Reveal services.
+Reveal is integrated into a .NET Core or NodeJS application via NuGet packages for .NET or an NPM package for NodeJS.
+Dependency injection is configured to include Reveal services.
 Here’s the setup in `Program.cs`:

 ```csharp
 builder.Services.AddControllers().AddReveal(builder =>